TZstatsADS/Fall2017-project2-grp7/lib/README.md

-# Project: NYC Open Data
+# Project: Green Life in NYC
 ### Code lib Folder

 The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).